PaulRosset/previs/README.md

     - `before_script`
     - `script`

-As Travis, Previs understand a failed build when the program ran is returning the exit code **2**.
+Previs understand a failed build when the program ran is returning other than the **0** exit code.

 ### Contribute